As of 2.15.2024

 James Estrin is a New York Times staff photographer and writer.
 He was a founder and co-editor of Lens, The New York Times photography blog.
 Estrin was part of a team that won a 2001 Pulitzer Prize for “How Race Is Lived In America."He is also the co-executive producer of the documentary film "Underfire: The Untold Story of Pfc.
 Tony Vaccaro" which appeared on HBO in November 2016.
 He is an adjunct professor at the Craig Newmark Graduate School of Journalism at the City University of New York.

-Jill Foley is a Senior Photo Editor for National Geographic Books.
-She has edited for National Geographic Newsstand Special Editions, The New York Times, AARP, Discovery Communications, Smithsonian Magazine, and Education Week.
-She is a graduate of Boston University's Masters in Photojournalism program, an alum of the Kalish Visual Editing Workshop, and a member of Women Photojournalists of Washington (WPOW).
+Jill Foley is an independent photo editor based in the Washington, DC area.
+Currently, she edits for The New York Times.
+She has also edited for National Geographic Books and Newsstand Special Editions, AARP, Discovery Communications, Smithsonian Magazine, and Education Week.
+She is a graduate of Boston University's Masters in Photojournalism program, an alum of The Kalish Visual Editing Workshop, and is a member of Women Photojournalists of Washington (WPOW).

 Photo Editor, stern Magazine Corp.